m-podolski/backup-script/README.md

 ```
 ./scarab.sh [-c | -u] [<source-path>]
 ```
--c will create a new backup
+- `-c` will create a new backup
--u will update an existing backup
+- `-u` will update an existing backup
+- `<source-path>` must be an absolute path (`~` will be expanded)

 Note that these flags/arguments are only shortcuts.
 You can start the script without any arguments and will be prompted for all options.

+### Backup Directory Detection

+Scarab will in any case look for a directory matching `[Bb]ackup[s]*` at the target drive and use the first match as destination.
+Otherwise you can enter your own.
+When updating subdirectories will be presented as a select-list.

 ### Update Mode